 - These test scores are for planning purposes.* A placement test is given when students arrive.
 All students, regardless of their TOEFL test or equivalent test scores, usually have to take the college ESL/non-native speaker assessment test, which includes reading, listening, grammar, an essay, and an oral interview assessment.
 After this their program level can be adjusted if needed.
 (In a very few circumstances, the essay, oral interview and in-office testing may be adequate.)

 - F1 students and non-native speaker residents (or other visa types) already in the U.S. can simply take the ESL/non-native speaker assessments for proper placement.
 The college also offers non-credit classes for residents for workplace and home literacy, but these are not available to F1 students.

 - Alternatives to the TOEFL score of 61 include the Cambridge (162), Duolingo (90), IELTS (5.5), and GTEC (1076).
 Other tests will be considered on a case-by-case basis.
 Sub-scores on these tests may also be examined.

 Non-native speakers need to make an appointment for an ELCI interview as part of the placement/testing process, which includes the oral interview, writing samples, a read-aloud passage, and possible in-office testing, and a written essay.
 Students should select ESL Interview and then choose to meet with either Dr. Dawn Huffman, Chair of the English Language Institute (The Academic English as a Second Language (ESL) and Intensive English (INE) programs), or Meredith Struebing, ESL Specialist.
 This is best done after the student has applied to the college, tested at the assessment center, and received the ESL essay and testing results.
-Students who wish to inquire about the ESL and INE programs or who are unable to schedule an interview time may contact Dr. Dawn Huffman, associate professor and Academic ESL/INE chair, at email@example.com or call 636-922-8574.
+Students who wish to inquire about the ESL and INE programs or who are unable to schedule an interview time may contact Dr. Dawn Huffman, associate professor and ELCI chair, at firstname.lastname@example.org or call 636-922-8574.

-For more information about ESL credit courses, contact Dr. Dawn Huffman, English Language Institute Chair, and associate professor, at firstname.lastname@example.org or 636-922-8574.
+For more information about ESL credit courses, contact Dr. Dawn Huffman, English Language and Culture Institute Chair, and associate professor, at firstname.lastname@example.org or 636-922-8574.